BillJr99/Ursinus-CSPedagogy/_pages/Labs/lab-assessment.md

     - "What are the key principles of assessment in education?"
     - "How can a rubric be designed to align with lesson objectives?"
     - "What are the benefits and challenges of using contract grading specifications in computer science education?"
+    - "How does your assessment utilize each layer of Bloom's Taxonomy?"

 tags:
   - assessment